 Many customers only want a design to use for an HOA submittal.
 The site visit fee covers the contractor for the time spent and the initial gathering of site information for the base drawing.
 This site visit fee weeds out those who want a free design and information and those who generally can’t afford your services in general.
 It also identifies those who don’t feel your expertise are worth paying for.

 The plan should require an additional fee once the customer is comfortable with the estimate.
 Protecting your intellectual property is important because it has value.

 It takes years of experience to acquire the education, skill, and knowledge to create a professionally drawn, sustainable landscape design and plan.
 It takes more to know how to design an irrigation and lighting plan and more for a drainage plan.

 The money, energy, blood, sweat, and tears to make it to get to that point is worth something.
 Please, do not sell yourself or your designer short by giving landscape designs away.
 It’s not rocket science, but it is a legitimate profession.

 Other techniques are done first through the phone in the initial phone interview.

 Find out how large of a project it is.
 Usually, projects that are less than $1,500 are not profitable for a large company.
 Try to understand if the customer needs an installation or just a design.
 That’s an expert’s determination and should be relayed to the prospective customer gratis.
 It also affects how you do your design.

-Run through the design and install procedures, as well as the payment schedule.
+Run through the design and installation procedures, as well as the payment schedule.
 Explain the site visit and design fee clearly and what they get and do not get for it.
-If the customer seems comfortable with this, then proceed to setting up an appointment.
+If the customer seems comfortable with this, then proceed to set up an appointment.
 If not, then you have saved a lot of time and money.